 It took multiple attempts and a lot of bribe money, but she was undeterred — sending her five children out again and again in ones and twos.

-Now that Thinh Nguyen is a professor in the College of Electrical Engineering and Computer Science at Oregon State University, where he is able to pursue his many interests including networking and communications, he can say the sacrifice was worth it.
+Now that Thinh Nguyen is a professor in the School of Electrical Engineering and Computer Science at Oregon State University, where he is able to pursue his many interests including networking and communications, he can say the sacrifice was worth it.